engmaths/emat30008/assessment.md

 * the parameter values, and
 * a starting guess for the initial variable values (and period of oscillation if appropriate).

-!!! info
-    The final code should be in the form of one or more `.py` files (*not* a Jupyter notebook) so they can be used as a library, though you may use a Jupyter notebook to *demonstrate* your code (with figures) if you wish.

 The function should return the branch of solutions calculated for a range of parameter values.

 Moreover, you should provide time simulation codes for both ODEs and PDEs to enable the (stable) solutions to be verified.